 - Contest creation/management as needed.
 We're big fans of contests, because they can draw all kinds of people to the site who would've never found it otherwise.
 Plus, they're great for website traffic.

-- Social networking submissions like woah.
+- Social bookmarking submissions like woah.
 We submit to sites that nobody thinks of, but they certainly drive traffic.
-We also submit links to old standards like Digg, StumbleUpon, Reddit, etc.
+We also submit links to Quora, StumbleUpon, Reddit, etc.

 One really cool thing that we have access to is something called ProfNet, which is run by the people at PR Newswire.
 It's basically a network that puts national journalists in touch with business owners for news articles, and I've had a lot of success getting PR opportunities through the site.
 It costs around $2k/year for a membership, if you wanted to pay for it on your own.

-To help make sure we're always on the same page, every month we send our clients a weekly update with the following information:
+To help make sure we're always on the same page, every month we send our clients a bi-weekly update with the following information:

 - New Twitter followers